ON THIS PAGE:

 cat (2005) Morrow BL Veterinary

-Medicinestates "Nephrectomy should
+Medicine states "Nephrectomy should

 be avoided, if possible, when underlying renal disease is present or